 Before You get too upset with the new parking fees there are ways to avoid the parking fees completely:

-Nevada Residents park free at all Caesar's properties just by swiping Their Nevada Drivers License.
-This is for self parking only, You will still pay for Valet.
+Nevada Residents could park free at all Caesar's properties just by swiping Their Nevada Drivers License.
+But Not Anymore As of November 2, 2017 all Caesars properties except Rio charge for parking.

 Park at Casino Royale, for now they are free.
 Will they join the others?
 They say not but if too many People know about it, maybe They will.